Skip to content

 Take it from someone who remembers business being run on snail mail.
 Personal knowledge is something that can never be overlooked and is indispensable to a winning proposal.
 Without a coherent, customer-focused strategy, your chances of writing a winning proposal are substantially reduced.

-In developing a strategy, there is no substitute for gathering information about the customer and your competition including the following:
+In developing a strategy, there is no substitute for gathering information about the customer and your competition, including the following:

-• who the key decision makers and influencers at the client are, those who will be involved in evaluating this tender
+• Who the key decision makers and influencers at the client are, those who will be involved in evaluating this tender

-• the issues that affect and influence these individuals
+• The issues that affect and influence these individuals

-• any preconceptions that the customer has about your company, and about your major competitors.
+• Any preconceptions that the customer has about your company, and about your major competitors.

 The Customer Relationship Value Planner is a tool can help you to produce a really compelling, customer focused bid response by asking these questions in a structured way.